Solving a system of equations vs inverting a matrix

 \(\displaystyle{A = \log\left(\sum_{i=1}^n \exp(a_i) \right)}\) and \(\displaystyle{B = \log\left(\sum_{j=1}^m \exp(b_j)\right)}.\)

-The final result we want is
+The final result we want is \(\log\left(\sum_{i=1}^n \exp(a_i) – \sum_{j=1}^m \exp(b_j) \right)\) which is equal to

-\(\displaystyle{\log\left(\sum_{i=1}^n \exp(a_i) – \sum_{j=1}^m \exp(b_j) \right) = \log(\exp(A) – \exp(B)) = A + \log(1-\exp(B-A))}.\)
+\(\displaystyle{ \log(\exp(A) – \exp(B)) = A + \log(1-\exp(B-A))}.\)

-Since $A > B$, the right hand side of the above expression can be evaluated safely and we will have our final answer.
+Since \(A > B\), the right hand side of the above expression can be evaluated safely and we will have our final answer.

 R code